MaterializeInc/materialize/doc/developer/design/20210601_build_mirrelationexpr.md

 }
 ```

 This is essentially the current state of unit testing with
 `Mir{Relation, Scalar}Expr`.

 Pros: No macros required.
+No major syntax change.

 Cons: There are a lot of enums and enum variants.
 This is especially the case
 for enums whose type names end in `Func`.
 Also, new variants for enums